-Oppo Reno 4 Pro hands on: a fast screen with fast charging
+Oppo Reno 4 Pro hands on: A fast screen with fast charging

-The Chinese version of the Reno 4 Pro , which does have 5G capabilities, starts for 3,799 yuan or approximately $540 ( £410 or AU$ 747).
+The Chinese version of the Reno 4 Pro, which does have 5G capabilities, starts for 3,799 yuan or approximately $540 ( £410 or AU$750).
 In India, it costs 34,990 rupees, which converts to roughly $470.
 Pricing outside these countries haven't been revealed yet, but expect costs to trend higher in Western countries.
-After India, the Reno 4 Pro is slated for launch in other parts of Asia including Singapore and Indonesia as well as select European countries, but will not hit shelves in the US unfortunately.
-If you need more details, scroll down to see CNET's specs chart at the bottom.
+After India, the Reno 4 Pro is slated for launch in other parts of Asia including Singapore and Indonesia as well as select European countries, but will not hit shelves in the US.
+For the full list of specs, scroll down to see our chart at the bottom.

-Oppo has a fixation with ultra-fast battery charging, a fixation that has driven it to develop some of the fastest charging technology in the business (like its 125W charger that can apparently juice up phones within 20 minutes.)
-And it's increasingly taking this tech, which was typically reserved for higher-end or flagship handsets, to its mid range phones like the Oppo Reno 4 Pro.
+Oppo has a fixation with ultrafast battery charging, a fixation that's driven it to develop some of the fastest charging technology in the business.
+(Its 125W charger can apparently juice up phones within 20 minutes.)
+And it's increasingly taking this tech, which was typically reserved for higher-end or flagship handsets, to its midrange phones.

-The device comes with 65W fast charging, known as "SuperVOOC 2.0", that promises to fully revitalize its dead 4,000 mAh battery in 36 minutes.
+The device comes with 65W fast charging, known as "SuperVOOC 2.0," which promises to revitalize its dead 4,000-mAh battery in 36 minutes.
 For comparison, a standard Apple iPhone charger is 5W.
-Based on my experience, it did fill up 99% within that time frame.
-That isn't 100%, but is close enough and it's a welcome feature on any phone, especially a mid-tier one.
-You can also find this charging tech on the Oppo's super premium flagship, the Find X2 Pro, but that'll set you back more than $1300.
+I tested it twice and both times it filled up to 99% within that time frame.
+That isn't 100%, but it's close enough and it's a welcome feature on any phone, especially a midtier one.
+You can also find this charging tech on the Oppo's super premium flagship, the Find X2 Pro, but that'll set you back more than $1,300.

-In addition to uber-fast charging, Oppo says its power saving modes are more efficient.
-When you turn on "Super Power Saving Mode", you'll be able to chat on Whatsapp for 1.5 hours or make calls for 77 minutes with just five percent of battery, according to Oppo.
-Meanwhile, the company says that its Super Night Time Standby uses up only 2% over eight hours overnight.
+In addition to the speedy charging, Oppo says its power-saving modes are more efficient.
+When you turn on "Super Power Saving Mode," you'll be able to chat on WhatsApp for 1.5 hours or make calls for 77 minutes with just 5% of battery, according to Oppo.
+Meanwhile, the company says that its Super Night Time Standby uses up only 2% over 8 hours overnight.
 I'll have to test this out myself to determine whether these claims check out.

 The Reno 4 Pro has a 90Hz curved display

 The 6.5-inch Reno 4 Pro has a gently curved AMOLED display outfitted into an impressively compact and slim phone.
-It'one of the lightest and slimmest phones I've used in a while, weighing just 164 grams and measuring only 7.7 mm thick despite the presence of a large battery under its hood.
-For comparison, Samsung's pocketable Galaxy S20 is 164 grams and 7.9 mm.
+It's one of the lightest and slimmest phones I've used in a while, weighing just 161 grams and measuring only 7.7mm thick despite the presence of a large battery under its hood.
+For comparison, Samsung's pocketable Galaxy S20 is 164 grams and 7.9mm.

 Speaking of the display, it features speedy refresh rates of up to 90Hz.
-Most handsets have a 60Hz display, which means the screen refreshes 60 times per second.
+Most phones have a 60Hz display, which means the screen refreshes 60 times a second.
 A faster screen like the one on the Reno 4 Pro makes animations look smoother, text and images more crisp and offers a generally smooth and immersive experience.

 Reno 4 Pro specs